 We would like to introduce ourselves to you:

-JUSTINE ACKROYD RCH (Vice Chair)
+JUSTINE ACKROYD RCH (Joint Chair)

 Justine bought a boarding kennels and cattery in 2008 and opened her canine hydrotherapy centre in 2010 after completing her training in hydrotherapy at Greyfriars in 2009.
 Just after completion of the course, NARCH was born and Justine was one of its first members.